All Episodes

 You know, Romney at one point a 10-point lead in Florida.

-Uh with some voters in Florida, Chris is pretty popular because he's trying to cut property taxes and so forth.
+Chris is pretty popular because he's trying to cut property taxes and so forth.

 So he's on the list.

-But uh McCain may not need Florida.
+But McCain may not need Florida.

-I'll tell you somebody else on the list is Richard Burr, a uh senator from North Carolina, but McCain doesn't need North Carolina.
+I'll tell you somebody else on the list is Richard Burr, a senator from North Carolina, but McCain doesn't need North Carolina.

-I'm gonna give you a name that would make me jump for joy.
+I'll tell you, you know, I'm going to give you a name that would make me jump for joy is not going to happen because he's not been Bobby Jindal.

 He's young.